PhD opportunities in Mathematical Sciences

 Applicants should apply through the HWU Postgraduate Application Portal for a PhD in Mathematics.
 Applicants should mention they are applying for EPSRC Doctoral Studentships in Mathematics and Statistics Innovation and state the project(s) they are interested and the Supervisor in the respective fields in the Application Form.

 Shortlisted candidates will be invited for an interview.
-It is anticipated that shortlisted candidates will be invited to interview for a date at the end of June or first week of July 2024.
+It is anticipated that shortlisted candidates will be invited to interview in March 2025.
 Successful candidates will be notified as soon as possible thereafter.
 Applications may reopen in July if not all positions are filled.

 All projects have a non-academic/industrial component of varying degree and industrial co-supervisor.
 It is not possible disclose any specific companies/organisations related to a project at the application stage.
 Information on specific companies/organisations related to a project may be given during interviews.